Devjith-P/Pose-correction/README.md

 This model teaches you any bodybuilding competition poses.
 It can store upto 3 poses.
-Cycle thorugh each poses using '1', '2', '3' .
+Cycle through each poses using '1', '2', '3' .

 -> Firstly, teach the model any bodybuilding pose using the hotkey 'C'  on keyboard.